Recruit-CSIRT/odoriba/Readme.md

   OR
 Install Cuckoo Sandbox and replace the above [Modified and Created Files] in the cuckoo folder.
 If you find some errors , please handle by yourself at first.
+Some error may happen because your working directory name still **cuckoo**, please change to **odoriba** or modify odoriba's source code by yourself.

+*Recruit-CSIRT does not assume any responsibility about using odoriba.
+**you can use Self-responsibility

 ## Licence
 [GPLv3](https://github.com/Recruit-CSIRT/odoriba/blob/master/docs/LICENSE)